Spencer C. Tucker

-Spencer C. Tucker is a Fulbright scholar, retired university professor, and author of works on military history.
+Spencer C. Tucker is an American historian who was a Fulbright scholar, retired university professor, and author of works on military history.
 He taught history at Texas Christian University for 30 years and held the John Biggs Chair of Military History at the Virginia Military Institute for six years.

 Education and career

 Tucker graduated from the Virginia Military Institute, earning a B.A. in 1959.
 He was awarded a Fulbright scholarship, which he used to study at the University of Bordeaux, France from 1959 to 1960.
 Tucker went on to earn a master's degree (1962) and a doctorate degree (1966) in modern European history at the University of North Carolina at Chapel Hill.
 From 1965 to 1967, during the Vietnam War era, Tucker was a captain in the U.S. Army and served as an intelligence analyst in the Office of the Assistant Chief of Staff for Intelligence at The Pentagon.

 Tucker taught history at Texas Christian University from 1967 to 1997.
 From 1992 through his departure in 1997, he was chairman of the department.
 Tucker then went on to hold the John Biggs Chair in Military History at the Virginia Military Institute from 1997 to 2003 before he retired from teaching.
 As a VMI full professor, Tucker was a colonel in the Virginia Militia Unorganized.
 Tucker is now the Senior Fellow in Military History for ABC-CLIO.
 He was also editor of a series of monographs on decisive battles of the twentieth century for Indiana University Press, with 25 books in the series published.

 Tucker was an active member of the Society for Military History and the North American Society for Oceanic History for years.
+In World War II: The Definitive Encyclopedia, Tucker estimates that the death toll may have reached a hundred million.